Skip to main content

 Bonus rates in Postal Life Insurance (PLI) offer consistent, government-backed returns that reflect the insurer’s robust fund management.
 These reversionary bonuses accumulate annually and are paid at maturity or claim, ensuring steady value growth over time.

 In contrast to market-linked instruments, PLI bonuses are not volatile and hence suit risk-averse investors.
-They are a stable and clear wealth-building instrument, particularly for long-term objectives.
+They provide a stable and predictable way to build long-term savings, particularly for long-term objectives.
 In order to diversify further, PLI can be combined with ULIPs to generate a diversified financial portfolio.

 Loan Against PLI: Features & Rates